 Physical Education Hall of Shame

-The Physical Education Hall of Shame (PEHOS) now has a real home, right here on PE Central, even though it’s actually only in cyberspace.
-This is it: the place of dishonor and ignominy where terrible fizz ed activities, games and practices are enshrined so that physical educators can not only understand why such games are to be avoided, but also so that these same teachers can become more reflective and thoughtful practitioners of their profession.
+The Physical Education Hall of Shame (PEHOS) now has a real home, right here on PE Central.
+This is it: the place of dishonor and ignominy where terrible "fizz ed" activities, games and practices are enshrined so that physical educators can not only understand why such games are to be avoided, but also so that these same teachers can become more reflective and thoughtful practitioners of their profession.

 - Full-field soccer can be altered from one game, one ball, and 24 players (16 of whom may never touch the ball) to several separate small-sided small-field games in which everyone will have a chance to play and learn.